cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/M2Docs/PaperOutline.md

     > 1. What cybersecurity risks arise from consolidation in critical infrastructure?
     > 2. How have past cyber attacks on large companies affected national security and societal stability?
     > 3. Using analogous examples, what is shown regarding the vulnerabilities of critical industry monopolization?
-  - Survey of decision makers, both IT and Non-IT, NetLogo Agent-based modeling

     > # 500+ Word Abstract Draft
 	> &nbsp; **INTORDUCTION/PURPOSE:** Over the last several years ransomware attack on large corporations have increased.
 These large corporations also operate within what the Federal government refers to as critical infrastructure.
 There are 16 area of critical infrastructure from energy to military production to food and agriculture.
 JBS—one of the victims—Is one of the largest food and agriculture companies in the world, because of consolidation.
 The market share of the company has created a unique risk to the country.
 This risk is a single point of failure on an industrial scale.
 If a cyberattack shuts down large portions of critical infrastructure, say 25%, how long before the downstream effects cause wide spread destabilization or in the case of food production, how long before food scarcity becomes a major problem?
 Could a cyberattack cause a potential famine?
    &nbsp; In addition to consolidation, wide spread market share has also demonstrated a potential risk.
 The effects of the Crowd Strike update mistake in 2024 demonstrated how one company with a large market share can—unintentionally—cause a massive amount of chaos.
 While increasing market adoption is usually a sign of how effective or well made a product is, in the age of unlimited connection, at what point could voluntary market consolidation also become a risk?
 Are decision makers aware of the potential hazard?
 Consolidation in critical infrastructure sectors significantly increases negative downstream effects and creates single points of failure on an industrial scale.